hapax/hapax.github.io/assets/minimal-networks.md

 If the network is connected, then the answer is at least one.
 Otherwise it's not connected after all!
 But if the network is *minimal*, the answer is *precisely* one!
+If there is more than one way to get from $A$ to $B$, the network has unncessary edges and can be pruned.

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>